Delilah (Tom Jones song): Controversy

 The Welsh Rugby Union regularly played the song at the Millennium Stadium before international matches, often displaying the lyrics on large screens.
 On 20 June 2003, Senedd Member Helen Mary Jones publicly raised concerns that the song "glorifies violence against women".
 The song's co-writer, Barry Mason, responded to Jones' criticism, stating: "It's sad, isn't it?
 She's being silly.
 To say fans are wrong to sing Delilah insults their intelligence.
-Nobody listens to the lyrics.
-This woman would be better off talking about unemployment in Wales."
+Nobody listens to the lyrics."
 The Welsh Rugby Union replied that their use of the song was in response to public demand, adding: "Fans sing this song without concern for the lyrics."

 Further criticism of the song's use in Welsh rugby came in 2014, when politician and singer Dafydd Iwan wrote an article on the meaning of song lyrics.
 Iwan noted that choirs and fans inside the stadium would sing Delilah alongside his own folk song, "Yma o Hyd", and the Christian hymns "Cwm Rhondda" and "Calon Lân".
 Iwan stated that while each song was "great to sing", the four together formed a strange mix.
-Iwan's article stated that while he had written "Yma o Hyd" about the historic survival of the Welsh nation against all odds, Delilah was "a song about murder and it does tend to trivialise the idea of murdering a woman and it's a pity these words now have been elevated to the status of a secondary national anthem.
+Iwan's article stated that while he had written "Yma o Hyd" about the historic survival of the Welsh nation against the odds, Delilah was "a song about murder and it does tend to trivialise the idea of murdering a woman and it's a pity these words now have been elevated to the status of a secondary national anthem.
 I think we should rummage around for another song instead of 'Delilah'".

-Iwan's article led to much debate across the UK, with The Guardian erroneously reporting that Iwan was calling for the song to be banned.
+Iwan's article led to much debate across the UK, with The Guardian erroneously reporting that Iwan had called for the song to be banned.
 In a BBC interview, Tom Jones responded to the debate by saying that the song was "not a political statement" and that "I love to hear it being sung at Welsh games, it makes me very proud to be Welsh that they're using one of my songs."
 The Welsh Rugby Union also responded that they had condemned "violence against women" and had "taken a lead role in police campaigns to highlight and combat the issue."
-A spokesman added that the organisation was "willing to listen to any strong public debate on the issue of censoring the use of Delilah but we have not been aware of any groundswell of opinion on this matter".
-They also compared the lyrics to other well-known tragedies, such as Romeo and Juliet.
+However, a spokesman added that the WRU was "willing to listen to any strong public debate on the issue of censoring the use of Delilah".
+Comparisons were made to similar themes in other well-known tragedies, such as Romeo and Juliet which had not been deemed controversial.
 Following these responses, Iwan wrote a letter to the Guardian pointing out their error, adding that "banning songs is not something I would ever advocate."